openhab/openhab-addons/bundles/org.openhab.binding.pentair/README.md

 ### Pentair Controller panel configuration

-In order for the Pentair EasyTouch controller to receive commands from this binding, you may need to enable "Spa-side" remote on the controller itself.
+In order for the Pentair controller to receive commands from this binding, you may need to enable "Spa-side" remote on the controller itself.

 ## Supported Things